Arabic Studies

 Students interested in the minor should consult the director of the Arabic studies program for the appropriate sequencing of courses.

-The goal of the Arabic minor is to equip Bucknell students with definable linguistic proficiency in four skills: speaking, writing, listening and reading, which are in line with the American Council on the Teaching of Foreign Language’s (ACTFL) Standards for the Arabic language.
-The minor also aims to familiarize Bucknell students with the various cultural aspects of Arabic-speaking countries in the Middle East and North Africa.
-Students with an Arabic minor will attain at least the intermediate level of proficiency in Arabic, which will furnish them with a solid foundation in their pursuit of academic and professional careers for which this is a prerequisite.
+The goal of the Arabic major is to equip Bucknell students with definable linguistic proficiency in four skills: speaking, writing, listening and reading, which are in line with the American Council on the Teaching of Foreign Language’s (ACTFL) Standards for the Arabic language.
+The major also aims to familiarize Bucknell students with the various cultural aspects of Arabic-speaking countries in the Middle East and North Africa.
+Students with an Arabic major will attain at least a high-intermediate level of proficiency in Arabic, which will furnish them with a solid foundation in their pursuit of academic and professional careers for which this is a prerequisite.

-Students minoring in Arabic Studies will be able to:
+Students majoring in Arabic Studies will be able to:

-- Achieve at least intermediate-mid level of proficiency according to ACTFL standards and guidelines.
+1. Achieve at least a high-intermediate level of proficiency according to ACTFL standards and guidelines.
 (2, 4, 7, 8, 9)

 Numbers in parentheses reflect related Educational Goals of Bucknell University.